I may receive a commission from a purchase. See more details here.

 Wimberley charms with art, markets, and creek‑side living.

-Fredericksburg pours out classic Hill Country hospitality and a vibrant wine scene.
+Fredericksburg lodging pours out classic Hill Country hospitality and a vibrant wine scene.
 It's a favorite for good reason.

 You’ll wander a lively Main Street filled with boutiques, tasting rooms, and bakeries that feel like home.
 Charming inns and cottages sit a short hop from the action.
 That makes it easy to walk to dinner and glide back to a cozy room (never getting in your car).